maxmind/MaxMind-DB-Reader-python/README.rst

 for GeoIP2/GeoLite2 databases).
 If the database does not contain a record for that IP address, the method will return ``None``.

+If you wish to also retrieve the prefix length for the record, use the ``get_with_prefix_len`` method.
+This returns a tuple containing the record followed by the network prefix length associated with the record.

 Example
 -------